zakwanzambri/funlibs/README.md

 - `app.js` – main Express application
 - `views/` – EJS templates for the pages
-- `public/style.css` – basic styling
+- `public/style.css` – modern styling

 Additional production middleware includes logging with **morgan** and security headers via **helmet**.
 A simple 404 page and error handler are also provided.